awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/launching_emr_cluster-2.md

 Our task nodes will only run Spark executors and no HDFS DataNodes, so this is a great fit for scaling out and increasing the parallelization of our application's execution, to achieve faster execution times.
 Under the task node type, Click **Add / remove instance types to fleet** and select upto 15 instance types you noted before as suitable for our executor size.\
 Since our executor size is 4 vCPUs, and each instance counts as the number of its vCPUs towards the total units, let's specify **40 Spot units** in order to run 10 executors, and allow EMR to select the best instance type in the Task Instance Fleet to run the executors on.
-{{% notice warning %}}
-If you are using your own AWS account (not an account that was created for you in an AWS event), Keep reading: if your account is new, or you've never launched Spot Instances in the account, your ability to launch Spot Instances could be limited.
-To overcome this, please make sure you launch no more than 3 instances in the Task Instance Fleet.
-You can do this, for example, by only providing instances that count as 8 units, and specify 24 for Spot units.\
-{{% /notice %}}

 ![FleetSelection3](/images/running-emr-spark-apps-on-spot/emrinstancefleets-task2.png)